Steller's sea cow: Description

 The sea cow's spine is believed to have had seven cervical (neck), 17 thoracic, three lumbar, and 34 caudal (tail) vertebrae.
 Its ribs were large, with five of 17 pairs making contact with the sternum; it had no clavicles.
 As in all sirenians, the scapula of Steller's sea cow was fan-shaped, being larger on the posterior side and narrower towards the neck.
 The anterior border of the scapula was nearly straight, whereas those of modern sirenians are curved.
 Like other sirenians, the bones of Steller's sea cow were pachyosteosclerotic, meaning they were both bulky (pachyostotic) and dense (osteosclerotic).
 In all collected skeletons of the sea cow, the manus is missing; since Dusisiren—the sister taxon of Hydrodamalis—had reduced phalanges (finger bones), Steller's sea cow possibly did not have a manus at all.
+The only specimen with preserved bones from the wrist down is a specimen under study found in Komae, Tokyo, Japan, which preserve a fragment of metacarpal bone.

 The sea cow's heart was 35 lb in weight; its stomach measured 6 ft long and 5 ft wide.
 The full length of its intestinal tract was about 151 m, equaling more than 20 times the animal's length.
 The sea cow had no gallbladder, but did have a wide common bile duct.
 Its anus was 10 cm in width, with its feces resembling those of horses.
 The male's penis was 80 cm long.
 Genetic evidence indicates convergent evolution with other marine mammals of genes related to metabolic and immune function, including leptin associated with energy homeostasis and reproductive regulation.